gysel/HSR-Timetable/README.md

 Participation
 -------

 I'm looking for other developers to join this little project.
 Are you keen to get some Android development hands on?
-[Get in touch](michi@scythe.ch) with me!
+Get in touch with me!

+Email: <michi@scythe.ch>

 License